Gilgamesh-lzq/Hammer-spoon-script/README.md

 Besides, you should set set up the following shortcut keys in "System Preferance":
 - `⌘+・` for switching windows in a software
 - `⌘+⌥+⌃+space` for switching the next input method

-At present, the software still has a bug.
-The specific performance is that when the system language is English at present, click "System Preferance" or anything else on the taskbar, and everything is normal.
-However, when the system language is Chinese at present, when the same operation is performed, there will be a switching language pop-up window every mouse click.
-The pop-up window of words is " 中 文 " in my settings.
-In fact, I don't set the default language of system-related software (they usually do not need to be entered), and the Chinese and English input methods are exactly the same in my code, so such bugs should not appear.
-I can't solve this problem.
-If anyone knows how to solve it, you can send an issue to contact me.
-Thank you.